archead/smol/README.md

 # smol
-Smol is a powershell script that quickly* converts large video files down to 25mb, which happens to be discord's upload limit ;)
+Smol is a powershell script that quickly* converts large video files down to 10mb, which happens to be discord's upload limit ;)

 <sub>*depends on file size and length<sub>

 ## Requirements
 - ffmpeg added to PATH
-  - to install you can use either:
+  - to install you can use:
+    - `winget install ffmpeg` Provided by [Gyan](https://www.gyan.dev/ffmpeg/builds/)
     - [this](https://phoenixnap.com/kb/ffmpeg-windows) guide
     - `choco install ffmpeg` via [Chocolatey](https://chocolatey.org/)
 - In case the install script fails for some reason, you must ensure Get-ExecutionPolicy is not Restricted